inversion-api/inversion-engine/README.md

 The demo connects to an in memory H2 SQL database that gets initialized from scratch each time the demo is run.
-That means you can fully explore modifying operations (PUT,POST,DELETE) and 'break' whatever you want.
+That means you can fully explore modifying operations (POST,PUT,PATCH,DELETE) and 'break' whatever you want.
 When you restart that data will be back in its original demo state.

 To run the demo simply clone the GitHub repo, build it with Gradle, then launch the demo app via Gradle.